chadstolper/DGLOs/README.md

 ### enableStepping():

-Allows the user to traverse timesteps by appending forward and backward buttons to the page.
+`enableStepping` allows the user to traverse through timesteps by appending forward and backward buttons to the page.
+When clicked, these buttons will cause the page to display the next (or previous) graph in the dynamic graph timeline.

 ### disableStepping():

-Removes the forward and backward buttons from the page.
+`disableStepping` removes the foward and backward buttons added to the page by `enableStepping`. `disableStepping` does nothing if those buttons are not on the page.

 ## DGLOs Objects?
 so attropts, simattropts, all the shapes, etc.